kolbe/pingcap-docs/dev/how-to/get-started/tidb-lightning.md

 TiDB-Lightning really benefits from a lot of CPU cores, so for this tutorial I recommend that you start a new cloud VM in the cloud provider of your choosing.
 (I'll use Digital Ocean, because it's inexpensive, quick to create VMs, and very simple to use from the command line.
 Digital Ocean starts VMs with the root user, which isn't so good, so I create and switch to user `tidb` after executing the `yum install` command you find below.)

 If using a cloud VM isn't practical for some reason, you *can* complete the steps in this tutorial even in a single-core local VM.
-The steps in this tutorial assume you're using a clean environment, though, and the steps in this tutorial will cause a number of directories and files to be created in the home directory of the user executing the steps below.
+The steps in this tutorial do assume you're using a clean environment, though, and the steps in this tutorial will cause a number of directories and files to be created in the home directory of the user executing the steps below.

 Install `unzip`, the MariaDB command-line client, and a couple other useful tools:
 ```bash